-A decade later, Fan and Chen (2001) carried out a meta-analysis to synthesize the quantitative literature about the relationship between parental involvement and students’ academic achievement.
+A decade later, Fan and Chen (2001) performed a meta-analysis to synthesize the quantitative literature about the relationship between parental involvement and students’ academic achievement.
 The findings reveal a small to moderate — and practically meaningful — relationship between parental involvement and academic achievement.
-Through moderator analysis, it was revealed that parental aspiration/expectation for children’s educational achievement has the strongest relationship, whereas parental home supervision has the weakest relationship with students’ academic achievement.
+Moderator analysis revealed that parental aspiration/expectation for children’s educational achievement has the strongest relationship, whereas parental home supervision has the weakest relationship with students’ academic achievement.

 A meta-analysis by Jeynes (2005) of 41 studies examined the relationship between parental involvement and the academic achievement of urban elementary school children.
 Results indicate a significant relationship between parental involvement overall and academic achievement.
 Parental involvement, as a whole, was associated with all the academic variables by about 0.7 to 0.75 of a standard deviation unit.
 This relationship held up for European-American and minority children and also for boys and girls.
 Jeynes (2007) also undertook a meta-analysis of 52 studies to determine the influence of parental involvement on the educational outcomes of urban secondary school children.
 The results indicate that parental involvement also significantly influences secondary school children.
 Parental involvement, as a whole, affects all the academic variables under study by about 0.5 to 0.55 of a standard deviation unit.

 Nyarko (2011) conducted a study to determine the influence of parental authoritativeness on adolescents’ academic achievement.
 Authoritative parenting is characterized by reasonable demands and high responsiveness.
 While authoritative parents might have high expectations for their children, they also give their kids the resources and support needed to succeed.
 Parents who exhibit this style listen to their kids and provide love and warmth in addition to limits and fair discipline.
 The results show that both mothers’ and fathers’ authoritativeness positively relate to the academic achievement of their children.